cncf/tag-env-sustainability/glossary/glossary.md

 #### **Carbon or Carbon Dioxide (CO2)**

 Carbon Dioxide commonly just named carbon is a colorless, odorless gas, that is released from burning fossil fuels, such as coal, oil, and natural gas.
-This happens in order to produce energy, that therefore is needed to produce/provide goods (e.g. computer chips, cables etc.) and services (e.g. digital services like cloud computing, file sharing etc.).
+CO2 emissions are fundamentally a natural process, but one that has been exacerbated by the burning of natural resources for energy production or logistics to such an extent that it is now a major factor in climate change.
+Depending on how the supply chain of hardware (e.g. computer chips, cables etc.) and software (e.g. digital services like cloud computing, file sharing etc.) production/services is structured, CO2 gets emitted.

 #### **Carbon Diet**